Progetto K: Marketing

 Similar to Brumm, Progetto K made selected models in many many racing, promotional, fire, fire prevention, Red Cross, polizia and Carabinieri liveries.
-Some of their most endearing and clever models were their Fiat and Alfa Romeo race assistance cars and trucks with tires, parts, fuel drums and other items on their roofs.
+Designs included Fiat and Alfa Romeo race support vehicles, which carried tires, spare parts, fuel drums, and various other supplies secured on their rooftops.

 In the 1970s, Progetto K resin pieces were limited to about 200, but during the 1980s, PK entered mass production and the international market.
 Some of these models were resin and some were diecast.
 Since about the year 2000, many liveries have been offered – now between 1,000 and 2,000 pieces each.
 Models were often praised but at prices between $40.00 to $50.00, some complained that detail was not as good as Brumm or others.
 Some models seemed spot on in detail and proportion, while others suffered from an incomplete or slightly rubbery look.
 Still, today many Progetto K models can had on eBay below $20.00 and while early models can be rare, most are relatively easy to acquire.
 Many colorful catalogues were produced displaying complete offerings available.

-Progetto K models were intended for collectors only and earlier boxes advised that they were not for children younger than 14.
-A few of the later models said the cars were not even suitable for those younger than 16!
-The proscription seems harsh, but the statement of the sub-text here is, 'we're serious, these are not toys'.
+Progetto K models were intended for collectors only and earlier boxes advised that they were not for children under 14.
+A few of the later models were not suitable for under sixteen.
+The proscription explicitly said that these are not toys.